Jensen FF: Appearance

 The FF may be distinguished from the Interceptor by a few styling cues, the most obvious being the twin (rather than single) diagonal air vents on the front wing, just rear of the wheel-arches.
 The frontal appearance was revised in September 1968.

 Only coupés were made; there were no convertibles.

 Derivatives

-One experimental Ferguson FF was built in 1968 with a 7-litre (426 cubic inch) Hemi engine imported from Chrysler in the U.S. Further Hemi engine equipped models were not built, due to the limits of the suspension at extremely high speeds, and the cost of importing the Hemi engine into Britain, which was deemed too great.
+One experimental Ferguson FF was built in 1968 with a 7 litre Hemi engine imported from Chrysler in the U.S. Further Hemi engine equipped models were not built, due to the limits of the suspension at extremely high speeds, and the cost of importing the Hemi engine into Britain, which was deemed too great.

-This version was equipped with a 7.2-litre (440 cubic inch) engine with a "Six Pack" induction system (three 2-barrel carburettors) as well as four-wheel drive.
+This version was equipped with a 7.2 litre engine with a "Six Pack" induction system (three 2-barrel carburetors) as well as four-wheel drive.
 Less than ten are thought to have been built.

 Models

 Dinky Toys produced a die-cast model of the FF, available in both ready-constructed and kit form.
 Playart also produced a 1:64 scale FF, possibly scaled down from the Dinky model.

+Corgi produced a small-size range of cars branded 'rockets', with removable chassis & axles (using a special key supplied) that included an interceptor variant.

 The Dinky car had opening doors and both the Playart and Dinky models featured an opening bonnet (hood).